Let us help you find your fit. Apply today.

 - At least two of the letters should come from teachers and/or counselors who can comment on your academic qualifications.

 - Letters must be submitted online to our website directly by the letter-writer.

 Incomplete applications and late materials will not be considered.

 Applicants may not send letters, test scores, or transcripts to us themselves.

 - As is standard with official documents where authenticity and confidentiality are important, we will accept these materials only directly from letter-writers, testing services, or high school counselors or registrars.

 - Letter-writers should use official letterhead to verify the authenticity of their affiliation, and both recommenders and counselors should submit documents in PDF format so that our readers will be able to read all of these materials.
 Please communicate these requirements to those submitting materials in support of your application.

 - Forms for submission are located on our website at https://www.thesunflowerinitiative.org/scholarship/.

 - Since letter-writers, counselors, registrars, and testing services are extremely busy during the college application season, applicants should make their requests several weeks ahead of the due date, and check afterward with senders to make sure that they have sent the necessary documents.

-- From early January of 2021, applicants will be able to view the status of supplementary materials received.
-This information will be updated every two or three days until the deadline of February 1.
+- From early January until the February 1 deadline, applicants will be able to check on which supplementary materials have reached us thus far.
+We will update this information every two or three days until the deadline of February 1.